-Pacific Lutheran University School of Nursing will be a nationally recognized program of preference and distinction, dedicated to improving health and healthcare for all, enacted through transformational nursing education, committed and responsive leadership, and meaningful scholarship.
+Pacific Lutheran University School of Nursing will be a nationally recognized program dedicated to improving healthcare for all by improving health equity and eliminating health disparities enacted through transformational nursing education, committed and responsive leadership, and meaningful scholarship.

 Pacific Lutheran University School of Nursing is dedicated to…

-– Advancing the vision and mission of the university through collaborative partnerships that foster innovation and change.
+– Advancing the vision and mission of the university through interprofessional education and collaboration to foster innovation and change

 This philosophy describes the beliefs and perspectives of the faculty of the School of Nursing at Pacific Lutheran University.
 Student development and learning are our primary focus.
 The School of Nursing philosophy embraces the vision and mission of Pacific Lutheran University for thoughtful inquiry, service, leadership, and care.
 We purposefully integrate liberal education with the study of nursing, scholarship, and civic engagement to foster compassion and meaningful service for and with others, their communities, and the world.